anandchakru-archives/niview/README.md

 Start designing your own invite by modifying the following files:

-- .src/teamplate/main.html
+- ./src/teamplate/main.html
-- .src/styles/main.scss
+- ./src/styles/main.scss
-- .src/scripts/main.js
+- ./src/scripts/main.js

 Go to [niview](https://nesign.github.io/) to see your changes.

 ### Few things to note

-Port(default 4200) and context(default a00001) can be changed using params like this: https://nesign.github.io/?`port=8080`&`context=a00002`
+Port(default 4200) and context(default a00001) can be changed using params like this: https: //nesign.github.io/? `port=8080` & `context=a00002`

 This will work ONLY in your local.

 This will work ONLY if your the followings files are available on localhost.

 - http://localhost:4200/a00001/assets/default.css
 - http://localhost:4200/a00001/assets/default.html
 - http://localhost:4200/a00001/assets/default.js

-Go to [niview](https://nesign.github.io/) to see your changes.
-Go to [niview](https://nesign.github.io/) to see your changes.

 ## Custom designs